You want to know how to write a book, but you’re not sure where to start.

 You can read our tutorial on how to do a comprehensive clean and format of a Word file.
 It is sometimes called the Nuclear Approach.

-Should you wish to publish in paperback, there are a few providers, but from my experience, only Amazon KDP offers a totally free service to publish in paperback form.
+Should you wish to publish in paperback, there are a few providers, but from my experience, only Amazon KDP offers a free service to publish in paperback form.

-If you publish with either, there will only be a charge if you wish to buy copies of your book.
+There will only be a charge if you wish to buy copies of your book.

-Their prices are very reasonable, though, at around $3.85 per copy, plus postage for a 250-page book.
+Prices are very reasonable, though, at around $3.85 per copy, plus postage for a 250-page book.

 Part Two – Writing for readers